 The combined measles-rubella vaccine provides a 2-in-1 shot against two devastating diseases

 Rubella vaccine gives long-term protection.
-It is often given in combination with measles vaccine as measles‑rubella (MR) or measles‑mumps‑rubella (MMR) vaccine.
+It is often given in combination with measles vaccine – an effective, safe and cost-effective tool to prevent measles morbidity and mortality – in the form of measles‑rubella (MR) or measles‑mumps‑rubella vaccine.

-When routine childhood coverage is low, rubella virus continues to circulate and children remain susceptible into adulthood.
-The new approach focuses on interrupting transmission of rubella virus, thereby eliminating rubella as well as CRS over the long term.
+When routine childhood immunisation coverage is low, rubella continues to spread and children remain susceptible into adulthood.
+The new approach uses wide-age-range immunisation campaigns to interrupt transmission of the rubella virus, followed by rapid introduction of the vaccine into the routine immunisation system.
+The aim is to eliminate rubella and CRS over the long term.

 The measles-rubella (MR) vaccine marks the first time Gavi is addressing the two diseases simultaneously, and builds on efforts by the Measles & Rubella Initiative.

 Gavi is investing more than US$ 600 million in the fight against measles-rubella through large-scale catch-up campaigns targeting children under 15 years of age.
 The campaigns aim to catalyse countries to self-finance the introduction of measles-rubella vaccine into their routine immunisation programmes.

 The campaigns target children aged 9 months to 14 years and ensure sustainability by embedding MR vaccine into the routine system.
 This catalytic support will have a sustainable and positive impact on both rubella and measles control efforts.